mastachen/Nexter/README.md

 			.footer {
 				grid-column: col-start 1 / grid-end;
 			}
-		max-content 1fr 1fr min-content:
 		max-content: exact size to accomodate content, tries not to make line breaks
 		min-content: minimum size to avoid overflows
 		minmax: define minimum and maximum size
-		minmax(200px, 50%) repeat(3, 1fr):
-		repeat(2, minmax(150px, min-content)):
-		repeat(auto-fill, 100px):
-			auto-fill: grid will automatically create as many tracks as will fit into container
-			auto-fit: grid will automatically create tracks, but colapses those which are empty (sets width to 0) */
+		repeat(auto-fill, 100px):	auto-fill: grid will automatically create as many tracks as will fit into container repeat(auto-fit, 100px): grid will automatically create tracks, but colapses those which are empty (sets width to 0) */

 grid-template: 150px / auto auto auto;